RaphaelPrevost/hashmap-benchmark/README.md

 |  8000000 |       2684.51  |       2855.91  |           2107.75  |         3389.79  |     2247.71  |        3840.49  |        3602.3   |    1541.68  |     3881.92  |
 | 10000000 |       3449.35  |       3578.96  |           2712.02  |         4057.61  |     2822.01  |        4763.11  |        4768.33  |    1955.67  |     4808.84  |

 I did my best to mitigate the impact of the memory wall (pointer tagging helped), but it's real, and I start hitting it hard above 2 million keys.
-Note the very powerful comeback of khash who rules over everyone else at 10 millions keys.
+Note the very powerful comeback of khash who rules over everyone else at 10 million keys.
 I was surprised to still manage to shadow Abseil for this large amount of data.

 ### Miss full range